dudelkuchen/chartjs-plugin-largedatasets/README.md

 #### `groupingSize`
 The pixel area in which a single data point is displayed.
-Default is 1
+E.g one datapoint data point per 2x2 pixel if set to 2.
+Default value is 1.

 #### `calculateForCanvasSize`
-The canvas size for which the algorithm calculates the required points.
-Default ist not set.
+Fixed canvas size for which the algorithm calculates the required points.
+If not set, the plugin uses the current canvas size.
 If this options is activated the recalculateMode option is ignored.

 #### `recalculateMode`
 Indicates for which resize event the data point resolution should be recalculated.